DPorichis/vamana-indexing/ReadMe.md

 Here the node structure remains the same, but specific fields of it will be nulled.

-This really helped in levaraging the old code we had developed at part 1.
+This helped in leveraging the old code we had developed in part 1.

 Stitched Vamana is just a map of simple Vamana Indexes, keyed by their category.

 #### I/O
-For the data insertion we use a struct that contains two elements.
+For the data insertion, we use a struct that contains two elements.
 The first one called "d" contains the node dimension.
 The other one is a vector that contains the components of the node.

 ### Test Report

 In our computers, all tests pass without errors and memory leaks.
-Same applies for the project execution
+The same applies to the project execution

 `vamana_test` and `io_test` are mainly written for memory leak debugging.